-3.20 The Academic Faculty 62
+The Ac ademic Faculty 63

-3.20.1 Appointment Policy

-3.20.2 Initial Appointment: Minimum Qualifications for the Various Academic Ranks 62

-3.20.3 Appointment to Adjunct Faculty 63
+3.20.3 Appointment to Adjunct Faculty 64

-3.20.4 Appointment of Lecturer

 3.20.5 Conditions of Appointment: Cooperative Extension, Cooperative Research, and

-Extramurally-Funded Projects Personnel 63
+Extramurally-Funded Projects Personnel 64

-3.20.6 Special Appointments 64
+3.20.6 Special Appointments 65

-3.20.7 Notification of Non-Reappointment of Faculty
+3.20.7 Notification of Non-Reappointment of Faculty 67

-3.20.8 Performance Evaluation 67
+3.20.8 Performance Evaluation 68

+3.20.1 3.20.2 3.20.3 3.20.4 3.20.5 3.20.6 3.20.7 The Academic Faculty

-3.21 Promotion and Tenure: Principles and Changes to Promotion and Tenure Policies Amendments 67
+3.21 Promotion and Tenure: Principles and Changes to Promotion and Tenure Policies Amendments 68

-3.22 Promotion and Tenure: Annual Performance Evaluations 68
+3.22 Promotion and Tenure: Annual Performance Evaluations 69

-3.22.1 Promotion and Tenure Criteria: Percentage of Work Effort 68
+3.22.1 Promotion and Tenure Criteria: Percentage of Work Effort 69

-3.22.2 Promotion and Tenure Criteria and the Evaluation Process 68
+3.22.2 Promotion and Tenure Criteria and the Evaluation Process 69

-3.23 Minimum Eligibility Requirements for Promotion 70
+3.23 Minimum Eligibility Requirements for Promotion 71

-3.23.1 Eligibility for Promotion to the Rank of Assistant Professor 70
+3.23.1 Eligibility for Promotion to the Rank of Assistant Professor 71

 3.23.2 Eligibility for Promotion to the Rank of Associate Professor

-3.23.3 Eligibility for Promotion to the Rank of Professor
+3.23.3 Eligibility for Promotion to the Rank of Professor 72

-3.24 Minimum Eligibility Requirements for Tenure
+3.24 Minimum Eligibility Requirements for Tenure 72

-Terminal Degrees of Faculty by Area
+3.25 Terminal Degrees of Faculty by Area 73

-Probationary Service for Tenure
+3.26 Probationary Service for Tenure 73

-3.26.1 Credit Toward Probationary Period
+3.26.1 Credit Toward Probationary Period 73

-3.26.2 Three-Year Pre-Tenure Review
+3.26.2 Three-Year Pre-Tenure Review 73

 3.26.3 Stopping the Tenure Clock

 3.26.4 Non-Reappointment

-3.27 Procedures for Promotion and Tenure Evaluation
+3.27 Procedures for Promotion and Tenure Evaluation 75

-3.27.1 Components of Promotion and Tenure Applications
+3.27.1 Components of Promotion and Tenure Applications 76

-3.27.2 Promotion and Tenure: Appeal
+3.27.2 Promotion and Tenure: Appeal 77

 3.28 Tenure Status and Administrative Appointments

 Termination of Employment for Cause

-3.30 Policy on Reassignment of Administrators to Faculty Appointments 81
+Policy on Reassignment of Administrators to Faculty Appointments

-3.31 Workload Policy for Undergraduate Faculty 81
+Workload Policy for Undergraduate Faculty

 3.31.1 Overload Policies

 3.31.2 Minimum Class Enrollment

-3.32 The Summer Session
+3.32 The Summer Session.

-3.32.1 Selection of Faculty for the Summer Session
+3.32.1 Selection of Faculty for the Summer Session 85

 3.32.2 Summer Workload Policy and Pay

 3.32.3 Summer Instruction for Classes with Below Minimum or Small Enrollments

-3.33 Grant Reassigned Time and Salary Adjustment
+3.33 Grant Reassigned Time and Salary Adjustment 86

 Compensation for Retired Faculty

 Faculty Absence and Leave

-3.35.1 Personal Leave
+3.35.1 Personal Leave 86

 3.35.2 Sick Leave

-3.35.3 Vacation for Academic Faculty on Academic Year Contracts 86
+3.35.3 Vacation for Academic Faculty on Academic Year Contracts 87

-3.35.4 Annual Leave for Academic Faculty on Twelve (12)-Month Appointments
+3.35.4 Annual Leave for Academic Faculty on Twelve (12)-Month Appointments 87

 3.35.5 Professional Development.
+88

 3.35.6 University Business.

 3.35.7 Leaves of Absence

-3.35.8 Sabbatical Leave
+3.35.8 Sabbatical Leave 88

-3.36 Reporting of Grades
+3.36 Reporting of Grades 88

 Review of the Undergraduate Curricula

 Use of Copyrighted Materials for Educational and Research Purposes

 Teaching Dual Credit Courses

 Faculty Grievance Policy

 Policy on Misconducts in Science

 Financial Exigency

 Commencement: Attendance